Zelinskiy calls for Saakashvili's immediate release as former Georgian president's health deteriorates

 Concerns about Saakashvili's declining health have been raised by his family members, lawyers, and the European Union.
 Since his arrest in 2021, his supporters and opposition activists have organised numerous mass rallies, demanding his immediate release.

 Saakashvili's medical team say that his health has seriously worsened since his imprisonment in October 2021, exacerbated by his repeated hunger strikes in protest against his incarceration.
-The former president, 55, has reportedly lost some 60kg and now weighs around 40kg.
+The former president, 55, has reportedly lost some 40kg and now weighs around 60kg.

 The European Union has also expressed apprehension about Saakashvili's deteriorating health.
 The European Court of Human Rights, however, denied Saakashvili’s request to transfer him to Warsaw for medical treatment on a temporary basis.